 We next elaborate on the definition and illustrate the relationships between genealogies, SNPs and haplotype blocks using example simulations (a neutral scenario and a selective sweep; supplement 1).
 The simulation uses the standard coalescent (Wakeley 2009) to generate the ancestral recombination graph, thereby tracking the ancestors of a sample of genomes back through time, until all ancestral genomes are ancestors to the whole sample.
 It assumes a Wright-Fisher model with a constant population size 2N haploid genomes.
 A region of the genome of map length R is followed, with the selected locus at the leftmost point (i.e., at 0).
 For simplicity, we allow at most one crossover per generation, with probability R; we simulate R <<1, so this is close to the case with no interference between crossovers.
 The simulation can be conditioned on a selective sweep, which is defined by the numbers of copies of the favourable allele in the population.
 Once the ARG is constructed, genealogies along the genome can be followed, and edges can be identified.
 Neutral SNPs can be added, assuming infinite-sites mutation; each SNP is associated with an edge in the ARG (more details on simulations in Supplement 1)

-Figure 3 shows the relationship between trees, SNPs and haplotype blocks arising from the first simulation - a neutral example capturing the ancestry of 10 genomes, sampled from a population of 100 haploid individuals, across 10cM of the genetic map (Supplement 1).
+Fig.3 shows the relationship between trees, SNPs and haplotype blocks arising from the first simulation - a neutral example capturing the ancestry of 10 genomes, sampled from a population of 100 haploid individuals, across 10cM of the genetic map (Supplement 1).
 SNPs were generated by infinite-sites mutation with mutation at twice the rate of recombination.
 Despite the relatively short map and few individuals, this simulation is general because time and map distance both scale with population size (Hudson, 1990).
 Thus, the 268 generations taken for every part of the simulated genome to coalesce in a single common ancestor scales to 2.68N, and the simulated map length scales to 10/N, where N is the effective size.
 Thus rescaled, this simulation shows a generic pattern, independent of population size.

 The central panel of Fig. 3 (middle panel, ‘SNPs’) shows the distribution of SNPs on the ten sampled genomes, coloured according to the edge on which they arose (we illustrate 8 edges with four or more SNPs each, out of 55 unique edges).
 Recombination events (24 total) have divided the genome into 34 intervals due to nested recombination events (which split longer genealogies into nesting, inner intervals; Fig. 3; top panel, ‘Trees’).
 This illustrates how recombination modifies the coalescent (also see Fig. B1 for schematic representation of the process).
 The ARG can be decomposed into 24 unique marginal trees, some of which show an identical topology and differ only in timing (branch length); thus 15 distinct topologies are shown in the top panel of Fig. 3 (trees and corresponding regions on the genome labelled a - o; compare k1 and k2 for an example of genealogies that share topology but differ in depth, B in Fig. 3).